htailor/python_library_math/README.md

 General Information
 -------------------

 Portable library of additional math functions and useful constants written for the Extendable Freely Jointed Chain project.
 Inspiration was taken from BOOST C++ numeric constants.
-The library inherits math functions from python.
+The library inherits the normal math functions from python.

 Installation